TheWatcher/twscript/docs/DesignNote.md

 the quest variable `platform_speed`:

     TWTrapSetSpeed=$platform_speed

+Note that, for `float vector` types, each value may be a quest variable:

+    TWTrapPhysStateCtrlLocation=$thingx, $thingy, $thingz;

 Values *may* be enclosed in quotes, either single quotes or double quotes, but this is not required *unless* you are specifying a string containing a